beamable/UnrealSDK/Docs/docs/samples/complex/hathora-demo.md

 In order to play the sample using a dedicated server in Hathora:

 1. Set your `Multiplayer Options -> NetMode` to `Play as Standalone` and open the `Hathora Demo` map.
-	1. If you can't find it, turn on `Cotent Browser -> Settings -> Show Plugin Content` and look inside the `BEAMPROJ_HathoraDemo` content folder.
+	1. If you can't find it, turn on `Content Browser -> Settings -> Show Plugin Content` and look inside the `BEAMPROJ_HathoraDemo` content folder.
 2. Run PIE.
 3. The first time you are running, type in an email/password and hit register.
 	1. In subsequent runs OR if you use the same email/password as your Beamable account, hit Login instead.